 Green Man Ultra Rules

-It is expected that these devises will be secured by runners quite quickly, so if you want to hire one, we strongly suggest you book one straight away – drop us a line firstname.lastname@example.org
+These devises will be secured by runners quite quickly, so if you want to hire one, we strongly suggest you book one straight away – Hire now!

 Timing: The Green Man Ultra will benefit from chip-timing.
-As competitors pass through check-points and finish, their times will be simultaneously available for view from our event results page.
-This will enable family and friends to follow the race progress.
+As competitors pass through check-points 1, 2 & 3 and finish, their times will be simultaneously available for view from our event results page.
+This will enable family and friends to follow the race progress and also leave supportive comments.

 Every entrant must confirm that they have read these rules and other event information and therefore understand the nature of the event and that participation is at their own risk.

 Competitors must register on-line prior to the event day.
-On the day registrations will be at the start location at least one hour before the start of the race, where competitors will present their kit for examination on request.
+Collection of race numbers and a safety brief will be at the start location at least one hour before the start of the race, where competitors will present their kit for examination on request.

 Each participant will be given a race number which must be clearly attached by safety pins.
 If this is not clearly visible you may be delayed at checkpoints.